Douglas Mathisen Traveling Fellowship in General Thoracic Surgery

 Eligibility

-• The applicant must be a cardiothoracic surgeon based in North America who has completed a program leading to certification by the American Board of Thoracic Surgery, or who will be certified by the grant start date and who is within 5 years of their first faculty appointment.
+• The applicant must be a cardiothoracic surgeon based in who has completed a program leading to certification by the American Board of Thoracic Surgery, or by an equivalent certifying body in the applicant’s country of residence ,or who will be certified by the grant start date.

 • Surgeons who have achieved recognition of achievement in thoracic surgery, and who devote their professional efforts to the subspecialty of general thoracic surgery.

-• Applicants must have a full and unrestricted license to practice medicine in his or her respective geographic area, and have no action pending which could adversely affect the applicant’s qualification for staff privileges at any hospital.
+• Applicants must have a full and unrestricted license to practice medicine in his or her respective geographic area and have no action pending which could adversely affect the applicant’s qualification for staff privileges at any hospital.

 Award Amount

-• Domestic fellowship: Awards of $10,000 for up to four weeks will be granted to support a cardiothoracic surgeon for a domestic fellowship.
-The first award payment (75%) will be distributed at time of award notification .
+Domestic fellowship: Awards of $10,000 for up to four weeks will be granted to support a cardiothoracic surgeon for a domestic fellowship.
+The first award payment (75%) will be distributed at time of award notification.
 The second and final grant installment (25%) will be made upon completion of a satisfactory progress report, which will be approved by the TSF Mathisen Award Committee.
 This award of $10,000 will be used to defray the travel and living expenses for the fellowship period.

 Application Requirements